 Discover ways to determine the mission, hopes, and dreams of the congregation;

 Explore the spectrum of faithful possibilities open to congregations facing sustainability challenges;

 Be able to identify outside resources that can assist in addressing sustainability challenges; and

 Gain confidence and capacity as a leader to engage congregational sustainability challenges.

 Dialog Works practices "graceconomics."
-You will be invoiced the full amount but asked to pay the amount you are able to afford.
+You will be invoiced the full amount but asked to pay the amount you can afford.

-Those completing the course will be awarded 2.0 CEUs from Dialog Works and Wartburg Theological Seminary.
+Those completing the course, including the final project, will be awarded 2.4 CEUs from Dialog Works and Wartburg Theological Seminary.